-Students at St Benedict’s Catholic High School in Whitehaven have been enlisted as BEC consultants on a genuine live project as part of a trailblazing project to create new leaders.
+Students from St Benedict’s Catholic High School in Whitehaven were given the opportunity to enlist as BEC consultants on a live project as part of a trailblazing scheme to create new leaders.

-The 10 students formed project teams, spending five days at the Eagle Labs Cumbria based in The Bus Station on Bransty Row in Whitehaven where they were tasked with developing a real BEC project to turn an empty building into a community sound lab and event space that will be managed and run by used by the music charity, Soundwave on BEC’s behalf.
+The 10 students formed project teams, spending five days at Eagle Labs Cumbria based in the Bus Station, Bransty Row in Whitehaven where they were tasked with developing a real BEC project to turn an empty warehouse into a community music hub and event space to be managed and run by music charity, Soundwave in partnership with BEC.

-The genuine hands-on assignment was part of the ProjX Work Awareness Programme.
+The hands-on assignment was part of the ProjX Work Awareness Programme.

 Funded by Sellafield Ltd, it is managed and delivered by the Centre for Leadership Performance (CforLP), a not-for-profit leadership development company working to develop leaders in Cumbria.